How To Make Jokes About #MeToo, According To The Best Comedy Writers

 "Keep pitching ideas about the #MeToo movement, because it's such a murky area, and it's a touchy subject — literally, and figuratively, like, 'Don't touch me anymore!'
 I think it's just about finding the right angle that has a conscience.
 One that believes women," she said.
 The Opposition addressed the Ansari allegations — next to Full Frontal, it is one of two that did — in a segment with Guardian writer Jessica Valenti.

-"The most important thing to satirize is the backlash.
+"The most important thing to satirise is the backlash.
 Because we've been so quick to jump on backlash of this wonderful, eye-opening, revolutionary movement.
-As much as you can satirize how afraid people are instead of recognizing its power first, the better," Grey explained.
+As much as you can satirise how afraid people are instead of recognising its power first, the better," Grey explained.

-Jenny Hagel and Ben Warheit, writers for Late Night with Seth Meyers, emphasized empathy.
+Jenny Hagel and Ben Warheit, writers for Late Night with Seth Meyers, emphasised empathy.

 "You want to try to understand how people feel.
 Then, you can expose what's underneath," said Warheit.